-• After the meeting
+After the meeting

 - 1. Preparing the minutes of the meeting and entering same in Minutes Book within 30 days of the meeting. - 2.
 Implementation of decisions taken in the board meeting and to carry out the instructions issued by the board.
-The secretary of the company should perform statutory duties specifically imposed on him.
+The secretary of the company should perform statutory duties specifically imposed on him. - 3.
+Every company shall keep Minutes of all Board and Committee Meetings in a Minutes Book.
+Minutes kept in accordance with the provisions of the Act evidence the proceedings recorded therein.
+Minutes help in understanding the deliberations and decisions taken at the Meeting.